MaxAlex42/ToDoList-C/README.md

 ### Files in the Project
 - `todo.glade`: The Glade file defining the UI layout for the todo app.
 - `todo.c`: The C source file containing the logic for the todo application.
+- `tasks.json`: Containing the tasks a user has entered that will be loaded and saved.

 ### How to Compile and Run
 1. Ensure you have GTK 3 and Glade installed on your system.